skaferun9/ascend-money-java-exam/readme.md

 ## Rules

-- Source code able to change, add new class, redesign
+1. You are allowed to modify the existing source code, add new classes, or redesign the solution.

-- You may use clean code technic and design pattern
+2. You should apply clean code techniques and appropriate design patterns.

-- Test must always pass

-- New class should have test cover
+3. All tests must pass.
+4. Any new classes must have adequate test coverage.

+## Submission Code
+You have two options for submitting your code:

+1. Compress your code into a zip file and attach it to the interview invitation email.
+2. Fork the project into your own source code repository and send the repository link in response to the interview invitation email.

 ## Data Dictionary for Bank Response Code